harnaout/administrate-wp-plugin/README.md

 ```

 ## Plugin PHP Classes / Helper Methods
-The plugin has Exposed classes methods and Helper methods available for the Developer to use on their own on the theme level, create custom search API calls, create custom filters etc....
+The plugin has exposed classes methods and Helper methods available for the developer to use on their own on the theme level, create custom search API calls, create custom filters etc....
 To a certain extent those are more or less self explanatory on how to use and extend.

 ## Tech